kiranchhatre/kiranchhatre.github.io/_pages/Industry.md

 **Research Associate**<br/>![autosol](/assets/images/autosol.jpg)
 -   [Letter of Experience](https://drive.google.com/open?id=10RMguPjF3kvh1pozsVJxuMrN2AM0KeUG)
+-   Development of Robot Vision Software using OpenCV as a Plug-In to extend ARC Lab’s industrial learning platform.
 -   Collision control using ROS, MoveIt!
 (FCL) and Gazebo.
 -   Assembly of Train Windows in a Train Wall using a Laser Based Sensor.
 -   Sensing Strategy and Path Creation for Laser Sensor based Welding and